UnrealContainers/unrealcontainers.github.io/_collections/_docs/obtaining-images/write-your-own.md

 - The bundled compiler toolchain is included automatically in Linux Installed Builds since version 4.22.1.
 You will need to copy the toolchain into Installed Builds manually when building older versions of the Unreal Engine.

+- If you're encountering issues due to missing shared library files, you can use the [ldd](https://en.wikipedia.org/wiki/Ldd_(Unix)) and [apt-file](https://wiki.debian.org/apt-file) tools to identify missing libraries and the system packages that provide them.

 ### Tips for working with the NVIDIA Container Toolkit

 - Container images built with the [NVIDIA Container Toolkit](../concepts/nvidia-docker) support will still run correctly using the standard Docker runtime, they just won't see any available GPU devices.
 Deriving an image from the [nvidia/opengl](https://hub.docker.com/r/nvidia/opengl/) or [nvidia/cudagl](https://hub.docker.com/r/nvidia/cudagl/) base images doesn't force you to use the NVIDIA Container Toolkit to run the resulting image.
 The image will work happily under the plain runtime, irrespective of whether it is run under Linux, Windows, or macOS.